Ali Salem Tamek: Biography

 On July 18, 2005, he was detained in El Aaiun airport while returning from Las Palmas de Gran Canaria, after touring Switzerland, Italy and Spain on conferences supporting the independence of Western Sahara.
 The magazine Maroc Hebdo International put him in its July 2005 cover with the heading "Public Enemy Nº 1".
-The European Parliament called for his "immediate release" in a resolution on October 27.
+The European Parliament called for his "immediate release" in a on October 27.
 On December 14, Ali Salem Tamek was sentenced to 8 months in prison by a Moroccan court in El-Aaiún, being accused of incitement to trouble the public order during an intifada.
 Both before and after the trial, Amnesty International issued reports with concerns that Ali Salem Tamek and other Sahrawi independence activists were not getting fair trials, and may be prisoners of conscience.
 He was released again under a general royal pardon in April 2006.

 Tamek completed his baccalauréat in 2007 at the age 34.
 He reportedly was not allowed to study law and journalism after graduating.

 On October 8, 2009, he was arrested with six other Sahrawi independentists and human rights activists (known as "The Casablanca 7") at Casablanca Airport, after returning from visiting family members at the Sahrawi refugee camps in Tindouf, Algeria.
 The judge accused them of "threatening state security", and sent the case to a military court.
 They were declared prisoners of conscience by Amnesty International.

 Tamek, Brahim Dahhane, and Ahmed Nasiri were freed on 23 April 2011, shortly before they were set to begin a hunger strike to protest the conditions of their imprisonment.